Quetzal-framework/quetzal-CRUMBS/README.md

  > utilities for this purpose!

  - The `animate` function can be called on an elevation file and an occurrences file (generated with crumbs `get_gbif` function) with the option `--gbif` (or short, `-g`):
-     * **Default settings:** generates a 2D gif of the elevation and obervations through time, older observations fading over time.
+     * **Default settings:** generates a 2D gif of the elevation and obervations through time, older observations fading over time:\
      `python3 -m crumbs.animate dem.tif -g occurrences.shp`
-     * **Change the output format:** detects the mp4 extension and converts accordingly
+     * **Change the output format:** detects the mp4 extension and converts accordingly:\
      `python3 animate.py  crumbs.animate dem.tif -g occurrences.shp -o "output.mp4"`
-     * **3D visualization:** Performs a 2D delaunay triangulation of the surface (for a smoother surface) and displays the GBIF observations on top of it:
+     * **3D visualization:** Performs a 2D delaunay triangulation of the surface (for a smoother surface) and displays the GBIF observations on top of it:\
       `python3 -m crumbs.animate dem.tif -g occurrences.shp --DDD`
-        * the elevation values can be rescaled:
+        * the elevation values can be rescaled:\
         `python3 -m crumbs.animate dem.tif -g occurrences.shp --DDD --warp_scale 0.1`
-        * the number of triangles for the triangulation can be adjusted:
+        * the number of triangles for the triangulation can be adjusted:\
         `python3 -m crumbs.animate dem.tif -g occurrences.shp --DDD --triangles 5000`
-     * **Combination of the previous:**
+     * **Combination of the previous:** \
      `python3 animate.py dem.tif -g occurences.shp -o output.mp4 -w 0.1 -t 5000`

   | Examples | Output       |